 Now, the user John is authenticated to the cluster and has access to the cluster.
 The authorization permissions (authZ) still need to be set up.

-If you want to add users to the cluster with ease, without creating a CSR, you can use an SSO to easily authenticate your users via their GitHub, Google, or Microsoft accounts.
+If you want to add users to the cluster with ease, without creating a CSR, you can use an SSO to easily authenticate your users via their GitHub, Google, or Microsoft accounts and then assign the RBAC permissions.
 Please check out this blog to learn more about SSO.

 Setting User Permissions

-Now that you have added a user to the cluster, it’s time to set up the appropriate level of permissions for the user.
+Now that you have added a user to the cluster, it’s time to set up the appropriate RBAC permissions and fine-grain the level of access for the user.
 As we discussed before, you can set permissions at two levels

-• Namespace Scopped permissions using Role & RoleBinding
+- Namespace Scoped permissions using Role & RoleBinding

-We will take a look at how you can create both types of permissions.
+We will take a look at how you can create RBAC rules using both types of permissions.

 Role & RoleBinding